JoelGoodrum/ZeldaC/README.md

 # ZeldaC
-Trees and character sprites are owned by Nintendo Skeleton sprite is owned by sam https://esambly.com/2019/02/24/sprites/
+Trees and character sprites are owned by Nintendo.
+Skeleton sprite is owned by sam https://esambly.com/2019/02/24/sprites/